 The boat is 28.5 inches high and 16.75 inches high, with a cockpit that is 19.5 x 48 inches.
 She’s a real lightweight, tipping the scales at 44 pounds, but she’s all business and capable of accommodating a 325-pound load.

 Best Traditional Boat

-The Sun Dolphin Water Tender Row Boat is the priciest of the bunch, coming in at close to $900.
-However, her beauty is in her versatility.
+The Sun Dolphin Water Tender Row Boat is the priciest of the bunch, but still affordable for a traditional boat.
+Her beauty is in her versatility.
 The Water Tender can be used as a dinghy, fishing boat or utility rowboat.
 She can be transported in the bed of a truck or via trailer to your favorite body of water.

 The hull is a modified cathedral-style, tri-hull design constructed of UV-stabilized fortiflex high-density polyethelne.
 This means that you’ll find it big and stable, and it meets NMMA and Cost Guard safety standards.
 Other features include dual stainless-steel oarlock sockets so you can row from the center or bow seat, molded bench seats, drink holders, and the all-important drain plug.
 Best of all, it’s made in the United States and backed with a two-year warranty on the hull and parts.

 For those of you who love specs (you know who you are), here’s the low down.
 The Water Tender is a stunning 9 feet, 4 inches, with a 55-inch beam.
 She weighs 114 pounds and can carry a maximum weight of 440 pounds.
 You can propel this beauty with a motor up to five HP to speed to your favorite locale.

 With excellent stability and a low draft, the Water Tender 9.4 rows true and straight.
 You won’t be disappointed with this solid boat.